kelvinlegacy/mission23_wiki/Mission-23.md

      - Hello! - More reliable communications for everyday and emergencies.
      - Encryption that is truly encrypted.
      - Social Networks that work (See: The Greater Tragedy)
+     - Identity & Payment Systems that ease and protect.
 * Other objectives as defined by the Creator

 # The Great Storm